 In addition to research and monitoring activities critical to NOAA’s mission, OMAO ships and aircraft provide immediate response capabilities for unpredictable events.
-Following Hurricanes Katrina and Rita NOAA ships conducted emergency surveys for navigation hazards that helped Gulf ports reopen quickly.
+Following hurricanes, NOAA ships conduct emergency surveys for navigation hazards that help ports reopen quickly.
 Aerial images of disaster-torn areas—taken by NOAA aircraft—enabled residents and emergency workers to verify the condition of houses, bridges and roads.

 OMAO's Strategic Plan

 On March 23, 2012, OMAO published the.
 This plan delivers a framework for measurable, incremental progress towards our long-term objectives while meeting our short-term needs.